Volunteer in Antigua, Guatemala!

 What vaccination do I need to have to volunteer in Guatemala?

-Hepatitis A, hepatitis B, typhoid, rabies, yellow fever, and malaria are some of the vaccinations suggested by the CDC (www.cdc.gov) and WHO for travellers planning to go to Guatemala for at least a week.
+Hepatitis A, hepatitis B, typhoid, rabies, yellow fever, and malaria are some of the vaccinations suggested by the CDC (www.cdc.gov) and WHO for travelers planning to go to Guatemala for at least a week.
 However, you must consult your local doctor and ask them for proper advice.
 Learn more about vaccinations for a trip in Guatemala here.

 What are the principal health risks for traveling in Guatemala?